 The Nearest Airports To Lake Como

+Which town you decide to start your Lake Como itinerary, its alway best to know which one of the airports nearby is the best to arrive from.
 Lake Como’s ideal spot at the heart of Europe and Northern Italy, is are very lucky to have a variety of international & domestic airports with easy accessibility.
 The average travel time between Milan and Como is 33 minutes and this is the quickest route.
 There are a few options when it comes to the closest international airport to Lake Como Italy.
 The main airports close to Lake Como are as fellows.